cloud-gov/cg-site/content/docs/ops/runbook/restoring-rds.md

 For the step that specifies choosing the database to restore, this database will be the respective database we found in the steps above.

+Take note to carefully set options matching the configuration of the target database.
+Specifically pay attention to these options:

+1) Database publicly accessible from the internet (yes/no)
+2) Instance size (m4_large, etc.)
+3) Multi-zone (yes/no)

+After the database is finished restoring you can then set the security group, ensure it matches the group of the previous configuration.
+To do do this click 'Modify' for the database and find the entry in the form to set the security group (there will be a drop down of all groups to choose from).

 ### CloudFoundry Applications
 The database restore process will create a new instance with the same credentials.
 Create a user provided service with the credentials:
 ```sh